 In addition, the Company has entered into interest rate swap agreements to hedge against the variability of cash flows due to changes in certain benchmark interest rates on fixed rate debt.
 These instruments are designated as cash flow hedges at inception and are settled in conjunction with the issuance of debt.
 The effective portion of the contracts' gains or losses is included in accumulated other comprehensive income (loss) and is amortized into income as the hedged item impacts earnings.
+During the year ended June 28, 2020, the Company entered into and settled a series of these interest rate swap arrangements with a notional value of \$400 million.
+During the year ended June 28, 2020, the company recognized a net loss of \$31.5 million of accumulated other comprehensive income, net of tax, related to these interest rate swap agreements.
+As of June 28, 2020, \$31.1 million of losses related to these interest rate swap arrangements remain in accumulated other comprehensive income, which it expects to reclassify from other comprehensive income into earnings over the next 10.0 years.

 At inception and at each quarter-end, hedges are tested prospectively and retrospectively for effectiveness using regression analysis.
 Changes in the fair value of foreign exchange contracts due to changes in time value are included in the assessment of effectiveness.
 To qualify for hedge accounting, the hedge relationship must meet criteria relating to both the derivative instrument and the hedged item.
 These criteria include identification of the hedging instrument, the hedged item, the nature of the risk being hedged, and how the hedging instrument's effectiveness in offsetting the exposure to changes in the hedged item's fair value or cash flows will be measured.
-There were no material gains or losses during the fiscal years ended June 30, 2019, June 24, 2018, or June 25, 2017 associated with forecasted transactions that failed to occur.
-There were no material gains or losses during the fiscal years ended June 24, 2018, or June 25, 2017 associated with ineffectiveness.
+There were no material gains or losses during the fiscal years ended June 28, 2020, June 30, 2019, or June 24, 2018 associated with forecasted transactions that failed to occur.
+There were no material gains or losses during the fiscal years ended June 30, 2019, or June 24, 2018 associated with ineffectiveness.

 To receive hedge accounting treatment, all hedging relationships are formally documented at the inception of the hedge, and the hedges must be tested to demonstrate an expectation of providing highly effective offsetting changes to future cash flows on hedged transactions.
 When derivative instruments are designated and qualify as effective cash flow hedges, the Company recognizes effective changes in the fair value of the hedging instrument within accumulated other comprehensive income (loss) until the hedged exposure is realized.
 Consequently, the Company's results of operations are not subject to fluctuation as a result of changes in the fair value of the derivative instruments.
 If hedges are not highly effective or if the Company does not believe that the underlying hedged forecasted transactions will occur, the Company may not be able to account for its derivative instruments as cash flow hedges.
 If this were to occur, future changes in the fair values of the Company's derivative instruments would be recognized in earnings.
 Additionally, related amounts previously recorded in other comprehensive income would be reclassified to income immediately.
-As of June 30, 2019, the Company had a net loss of \$2.2 million accumulated in other comprehensive income, net of tax, related to foreign exchange cash flow hedges which it expects to reclassify from other comprehensive income into earnings over the next 12 months.
-Additionally, as of June 30, 2019, the Company had a net loss of \$2.1 million accumulated in other comprehensive income, net of tax, related to interest rate contracts which it expects to reclassify from other comprehensive income into earnings over the next 5.7 years.
+As of June 28, 2020, the Company had a net gain of \$0.3 million accumulated in other comprehensive income, net of tax, related to foreign exchange cash flow hedges which it expects to reclassify from other comprehensive income into earnings over the next 12 months.
+Additionally, as of June 28, 2020, the Company had a net loss of \$2.0 million accumulated in other comprehensive income into earnings over the next 4.7 years.